Mimino666/python-xextract/README.rst

 -----

-By default ``String`` parses out the text content of the element.
-To extract the data from an HTML attribute, pass ``attr`` parameter:
+By default, ``String`` parses out the text content of the element.
+To extract the data from an HTML attribute, use ``attr`` parameter:

 .. code-block:: python